Japanese Americans — Forced removal and incarceration, 1942-1945 (revision)

 • Japanese Americans — Forced removal and incarceration, 1942-1945 (revision)

 Allison Bailund researched each of these cases, making recommendations specific to each case, for example, proposing revising the current “Japanese–Canada–Evacuation and relocation, 1942-1945” to “Japanese–Canada–Forced removal and incarceration, 1942-1945,” but at the same time, keeping the “evacuation” wording when appropriate, such as in the new proposal for “World War, 1939-1945–Evacuation of civilians–Great Britain.”
 Find her work on each of these headings at this Google document.
-These proposals were submitted February 12, 2021.
+These proposals were submitted February 12, 2021 and accepted in June 2021.

 To represent the work on these headings, the “Japanese Americans” proposal is shown below.
 Additions & revisions to the existing heading are highlighted.